Affiliate links on Android Authority may earn us a commission. Learn more.

 In other words, you shouldn’t expect more than two upgrades for a TCL phone.
 That applies even if you buy one of its most expensive devices.
 Meanwhile, if you get something more budget-oriented, you should expect just one upgrade — if that.

-- Vivo has no stated software support commitment for the majority of its phones.
-The only exception is the latest Vivo X series, but even then there are a whole lot of caveats.
+- vivo has no firm software support commitment for the majority of its phones.
+The only exception is the latest vivo X series, but even then there are a whole lot of caveats.

-In 2021, Vivo made a decent commitment to its newer flagship phones, saying it will deliver three years of upgrades and patches for “select models” in the Vivo X series.
-However, that only applies to devices launched after July 2021 and only applies to the Australian, European, and Indian markets.
+In 2021, vivo made a decent commitment to its newer flagship phones, saying it would deliver three years of upgrades and patches for “select models” in the vivo X series.
+We see this commitment still to this day, with the X80 Pro getting a formal commitment to that effect.
+However, that only applies to devices launched after July 2021 and only applies to select markets.

 Devices that don’t fall under this policy will “continue to receive regular Android security updates” for an unknown period of time.
-Unfortunately, Vivo has not yet amended this policy in 2022, despite detailed promises from sister brands Oppo and OnePlus.
+Unfortunately, vivo has not yet amended this policy in 2023, despite detailed promises from sister brands OPPO and OnePlus.

 - Xiaomi has a stated policy of two years of security patches for its phones.
 However, it has no stated policy for upgrades.
 It does make exceptions for its premium phones, with flagships seeing three upgrades and four years of patches.